rlucente-se-jboss/elytron-examples/README.md

-If using the certificates from the [intranet-test-certs](https://github.com/rlucente-se-jboss/intranet-test-certs), make sure that the `OPENSSL_DEFAULT_PASSWORD` in the file `demo.conf` for intranet-test-certs project matches the `KEYSTORE_PASSWORD` and `TRUSTSTORE_PASSWORD` in this project's `demo.conf` file.
+If using the certificates from the [intranet-test-certs](https://github.com/rlucente-se-jboss/intranet-test-certs), make sure that the `OPENSSL_DEFAULT_PASSWORD` in the file `demo.conf` for the intranet-test-certs project matches the `KEYSTORE_PASSWORD` and `TRUSTSTORE_PASSWORD` in this project's `demo.conf` file.

 Import the files `certs/ca.cert.pem` and `certs/intermediate.cert.pem`